yujunz/gitlab.com-runbooks/troubleshooting/postgres.md

-If the source is determined and it's necessary and expected that it perform a high rate of updates or deletes on a table then it can be accomodated by adjusting the autovacuum settings.
+If the source is determined and it's necessary and expected that it perform a high rate of updates or deletes on a table then it can be accommodated by adjusting the autovacuum settings.
 Typically this is necessary for small frequently updated state tables which are better handled using Redis variables.